Call now in confidence immediate help & advice 24/7

 These can help foster a healthier family dynamic and create a home environment which can also serve as a recovery environment for the patient post-rehab.

-Examples of family therapy include but are not limited to Functional Family Therapy, Multidimensional Family Therapy, Family Behaviour Therapy, and more.
+Examples of family therapy at rehab include but are not limited to Functional Family Therapy, Multidimensional Family Therapy, Family Behaviour Therapy, and more.

 Outpatient therapy at a drug and alcohol rehab in Cumbria